-We are now refreshing the membership of ATIPAC and looking for members with a broad range of travel and/or consumer expertise.
-The Committee has excellent engagement with the relevant government departments and as part of this makes an annual report to the Secretary of State for Transport.
+We are now refreshing the membership of ATIPAC and have recently recruited members with a broad range of travel and/or consumer expertise.
+I complete my term as Chair on 31 July 2025.
+So we are now looking for an experienced independent Chair to take over leadership of the Committee and help shape the landscape for the financial protection of air travellers.
+The Committee has excellent engagement with the relevant government departments and, as part of this, the Chair makes an annual report to the Secretary of State for Transport.